Aereli/Aereli/README.md

 ### Hi there 👋

 ## I'm currently working as..
-- a developer for a startup at Workload.ai
+- a Frontend Developer for a startup at Workload.ai
 - a Software Developer at ProCom

 ## Skills